ws-tang/ws-tang/lab/linuxBase.md

 The base of my lab setup is a Linux server with Ubuntu Server that runs on a refurbished desktop.
 The details for the set up is below.

-The information herein is aggregated and edited.
+The information herein is aggregated from different sources with my edit.
 The credits goes to the corresponding documentation and people who kindly share their experience.
-More details is available at the related links throughtout.
+More details is available at the related links below.

 ## Hardware